Please read these terms of service carefully and make sure you understand them before agreeing to them.

 If you are receiving the Service in the UK, Volt is authorised by the Financial Conduct Authority (with Firm Reference Number 925340) as an Authorised Payment Institution with permissions to provide account information services and payment initiation services under the Payment Services Regulations 2017 (SI 2017/752) (the “Payment Services Regulations“).
 The address of the FCA is 12 Endeavour Square, London E20 1JN and it can be contacted by telephone on 0800 111 6768 or by visiting https://www.fca.org.uk/contact.

-If you are receiving the Service in the European Economic Area, Volt is an appointed agent of each of the following authorised payment institutions:
+If you are receiving the Service in the European Economic Area, Volt is supported by the following authorised payment institutions who initiate the payments on the instructions of Volt:

-- Token GmbH, licensed in Germany by BaFin as an Authorised Payment Institutionand;
+- Token GmbH, regulated by BaFin as an Authorised Payment Institution, and licensed to carry out Payment Initiation and Account Information Services;

-- Neonomics AS, licensed in Norway by the Norwegian Financial Supervisory Authority as an Authorised Payment Institution.
+- Neonomics AS, licensed by the Norwegian Financial Supervisory Authority as an Authorised Payment Institution.

 In these Terms, when we refer to “we“, “us” or “our“, we mean Volt; and when we refer to “you” or “your” we mean you as the person receiving the Service and accessing the Solution.